7 Best Project Management Methodologies to Use in 2022

-- With this method, you can perform a “What-if” analysis, highlighting the probabilities and minimize potential losses.
+- With this method, you can perform a “What-if” analysis, highlighting the probabilities and minimizing potential losses.

 - PERT requires good estimation and analysis skills.
-Otherwise, your calculations may be subjective and do not reflect the real costs and time on the project.
+Otherwise, your calculations may be subjective and do not reflect the real costs and time of the project.

 - It focuses on time and is less flexible with the budget and technical aspects of the project.